Bachelor of Nursing (Hons) Mental Health

 What subjects will I study?

 In accordance with the NMC regulatory standards you will undertake 2,300 of study hours in relevant theoretical subjects (the taught content will cover essentials from - applied biological sciences; applied social sciences; managing emergency, acute and long term care needs across the life span; promoting health and wellbeing; leading care and people; evidence based practice; and understanding values and skills for professional practice and registration).
-Again as required by the NMC regulatory standards you will also undertake 2,300 of practice hours based in a varied mix of community and in-patient care settings on the Isle of Man; hence you are expected to travel across the whole island.
+Again as required by the NMC regulatory standards you will also undertake 2,300 of practice hours based in a varied mix of community and in-patient care settings on the Isle of Man; hence you are expected to travel across the whole island and partake in numerous different shift patterns including early and late shifts, weekends, bank holidays and night shifts.
 Taught sessions, for the most part, will be based on the Noble’s Hospital site.

 What are my progression and career options?